TomaszLloyd/NaiveSurfaceNets/README.md

 This is an implementation of Naive Surface nets adapted from S.F.
 Gibson, "Constrained Elastic Surface Nets".
 (1998) MERL Tech Report.

-I relied on Gibsons paper, [Mikola Lysenkos implementation](https://github.com/mikolalysenko/mikolalysenko.github.com/blob/master/Isosurface/js/surfacenets.js), as well as considerable help from my friend and colleague [Andrew Gotow](https://github.com/andrewgotow).
+I relied on Gibsons paper, the incredibly well documented [Mikola Lysenkos implementation](https://github.com/mikolalysenko/mikolalysenko.github.com/blob/master/Isosurface/js/surfacenets.js) and his [explanation](https://0fps.net/2012/07/12/smooth-voxel-terrain-part-2/), as well as considerable help from my friend and colleague [Andrew Gotow](https://github.com/andrewgotow) who also wrote the shader for this visualization.

 Please note: This code was written with modularity in mind, separating each task into it's own function.
 There are a LOT of performance improvements that can be made by not having multiple for loops, however, I wrote this for clarity so that you can better understand the concepts involved.